YSahloul/linear-beads/README.md

 # linear-beads (lb)

 Linear-backed issue tracking for AI agents.
+Inspired by [beads](https://github.com/steveyegge/beads).

+`lb` gives you beads-style issue tracking with Linear as the backend.
+Your issues live in Linear where you can see them, but agents interact through a fast CLI with JSON output, background sync, and dependency tracking.

 ## Install

-**Download a binary** from [releases](https://github.com/nikvdp/linear-beads/releases) and put it in your PATH.
+**Download a binary** from [releases](https://github.com/nikvdp/linear-beads/releases) and add it to your PATH.

 **Or with bun:**
 ```bash